Roave/DocbookTool/README.md

 ### Tiny HTML page

 The `tiny.html` is a publicly accessible HTML page that is intentionally tiny.
 It can be used for requests that need a tiny weeny itsy bitsy little HTML file.
+The URL for this file is [https://roave.com/DocbookTool/tiny.html](https://roave.com/DocbookTool/tiny.html).